Parliament House, Wellington: Exterior architecture and design

 Parliament House was designed in an Edwardian neoclassical style.
 It was deliberately designed to display New Zealand materials; the building is faced with Tākaka marble, with a base course of Coromandel granite.
 Major architectural features of the building exterior include a colonnade lining the front and a long set of steps leading to the main entrance.

+In front of the building stand two pou (Māori wooden posts) which are carved with the semblance of Ngake and Whātaitai, traditional guardians of Wellington harbour, as well as three mōuri (vitality) markers on the ground in front of the steps.
+These were installed in 2023 to represent Māori culture and the role of the Treaty of Waitangi and Taranaki Whānui.

 Interior

+Mostly New Zealand-sourced materials, including local stones and marble, were utilised in the foyer and other public areas.

-At the centre of Parliament House is the debating chamber.
+At the centre of Parliament House is the debating chamber of the House of Representatives.
 It has a raised roof above galleries that circle the debating floor below.
 The chamber has rimu-panelled walls and, in commemoration of the colour scheme of the British House of Commons, the leather seats and carpets are green.
 The debating floor's seating plan accommodates up to 123 members (120 normally, plus any overhang seats).

+Nearby is the Legislative Council chamber, which is encircled by galleries similar to those found above the House of Representatives chamber.
+Featuring a pūriri canopy and Italian marble columns, the chamber's red carpets pay tribute to the colour scheme of the House of Lords (its British counterpart).
+Although the Council has been abolished, the chamber is still used for state functions, such as the opening of Parliament.